freegs4e/freegs4e/README.md

 The primary use case for FreeGSFast is to provide a fast equilibrium solver for the [FreeGSNKE](https://gitlab.stfc.ac.uk/farscape-ws3/freegsnke) code.
 This has resulted in some changes to the FreeGS codebase that mean FreeGSFast is no longer a drop-in replacement for FreeGS.

-The primary use case for FreeGSFast is to provide a fast equilibrium solver for the [FreeGSNKE](https://gitlab.stfc.ac.uk/farscape-ws3/freegsnke) code.
-This has resulted in some changes to the FreeGS codebase that mean FreeGSFast is no longer a drop-in replacement for FreeGS.

-This Python module calculates plasma equilibria for tokamak fusion experiments, by solving the Grad-Shafranov equation with free boundaries.
-Given a set of coils, plasma profiles and shape, FreeGS finds the currents in the coils which produce a steady-state solution in force balance.

-**Note** This is a work in progress, and probably contains bugs.
-There is a feature wishlist in issues, suggestions and contributions welcome!

 Installing
 ----------